Personalized Search Overview

 Contact your dedicated Customer Success Manager (CSM) if you want to add any of Monetate's Personalized Search features to your account.

-Monetate's Personalized Search features allow you to show in any channel auto-complete search suggestions, search results, and category pages to your customers based on their behavior on your site and other context.
-These features combine large language models, natural language processing, and your own merchandising rules with many of the same functionalities that power Monetate's Product Recommendations and Dynamic Bundles offerings.
+Monetate's Personalized Search features use your customers' behavior on your site and other context to show auto-completed search terms and products as the customer is typing their query; to personalize full search results after the customer enters their full query; and to personalize the products displayed on category pages.
+These features, which work in any channel, combine large language models, natural language processing, and your own merchandising rules with many of the same functionalities that power Monetate's Product Recommendations and Dynamic Bundles offerings.
 Semantic enrichment automatically adds synonyms, adjusts for plural forms, and normalizes product data, such as colors and sizes.
 The result is a more relevant, targeted, and optimized search experience for your customers.

 A search modal overlays a clothing retail site.
 A customer has typed 'swim' into the search field, and beneath Personalized Search has autosuggested 'stonewashed slim jeans' as well as the categories Men's Swimwear, Boys' Swimwear, and Women's Swimwear, along with three individual products: a women's bikini top, a pair of men's swim trunks, and a pair of women's binkini bottoms.